Family Law · Prenuptial and Postnuptial Agreements

 For business owners, a marital agreement is a structural component of business ownership and asset protection, not merely a domestic planning tool.
 A business interest without agreement protection is exposed to equitable distribution claims that may require court-ordered valuation, forced buyouts, or operational disruption when a marriage ends.

 The agreement should address the premarital value of the interest, how appreciation during the marriage is characterized, what happens to the interest if the owning spouse dies during the marriage, and how the agreement interacts with the operating agreement or shareholder agreement governing the business.
-These provisions require coordination between the marital agreement and the business’s governance documents.
-Treating them as separate instruments creates ambiguity that litigation exploits.
+For a complete discussion of how business interests are treated in divorce proceedings, see our page on business interests in divorce.

 When Agreements Fail